lchski/parliamentarians-analysis/README.md

 Returns 10 as of writing.
 A few are off by one dates (assumed data entry), e.g., `9-2` (`Adams, Michael`).
 Others have odd overlaps, e.g., `1274-2`—there’s also a `1274-3` in the geographies, that’s not in the roles.

 Just letting it slide, but noting here for future possible investigation.

+## Interesting things to research

+- Critic roles (which have poor dating, understandable)
+  - How often do they change in a session?
+  - Are they linked to (or do they generate) news coverage, legislation?